katholt/reddog-nf/README.md

 # reddog-nf
 A nextflow reimplementation of the microbial variant calling pipeline [RedDog](https://github.com/katholt/RedDog).
+A diagrammatic overview of the pipeline can be seen [here](assets/pipeline_overview.pdf).

 ## Table of contents